alexbfree/thesis/src/chapter-5.md

 ### Current GDPR Research and its Limitations

-Since it came into effect in May 2018, the GDPR has opened up new possibilities for research [@comande2021]; the ability to obtain one’s data records from organisations provides the general public with a potential deeper view inside those organisations, much like Freedom of Information Act has provided a view into governmental and public sector organisations, enabling research and improving accountability [@savage2014].
+Since it came into effect in May 2018, the GDPR has opened up new possibilities for research [@comande2021]; the ability to obtain one’s data records from organisations provides the general public with a potential deeper view inside those organisations, much like the UK's Freedom of Information Act has provided a view into governmental and public sector organisations, enabling research and improving accountability [@savage2014].
 Such legally-enforced transparency can also provide researchers with a window into organisations and their processes that was previously only available based on goodwill.
 Ausloos and Veale [@ausloos2019;@ausloos2020] provide an outline approach for using the GDPR in research as well as describing the many ethical and metholodogical considerations that should be made.
 GDPR research can however be as simple as inviting participants to exercise their rights of access and talking to them about the experience and any changes in their perspective, which is the approach this study uses, as detailed below.

 The GDPR process itself has also been examined from many perspectives by researchers: to understand data holder’s compliance with legislation [@ausloos2018;@arfelt2019]; to evaluate data portability [@wong2018] and ‘privacy by design’ [@waldman2020]; to compare its effectiveness in public/private sector contexts [@quinn2021] or in improving explainability [@hamon2021], fairness [@kasirzadeh2021], consent [@human2021], transparency [@spagnuelo2019] and the reduction of data breach risks [@gonscherowski2018].
 Potential negative impacts have also been considered; the GDPR could be seen as a threat to privacy [@bufalieri2020] or as an impediment to health research [@clarke2019].

 Clearly GDPR has spurred a broad variety of research, spanning legal, social and technology domains.
 Yet, there is scant research into the individual human experience of the GDPR.
 Alizadeh et al. conducted a study with 13 users of a German loyalty programme and interviewed them before, during and after they made GDPR data requests [@alizadeh2019], finding better responses and GDPR education were needed.
 This is a good example of the sort of work that is needed to explore the human perspective on the GDPR journey, though this particular study was limited in breadth (only one service provider was targeted) and in depth (the data returned from companies was discussed largely at a high level of 'were your expectations met?' and potential to use the data for one's own benefits was not examined).
 The implications of the experience upon the participants' relationship with the provider were also not explored, it seems that impacts of data handling practice upon relationships is an under-researched area in general.
-Recent work [@bufalieri2020,@glavic2021,@zuckerman2021] has established that openness and transparency around data handling are key to services establishing users’ trust; indeed an echo of this was seen in a public sector context in Case Study One (see Chapter 4).
+Recent work [@bufalieri2020;@glavic2021;@zuckerman2021] has established that openness and transparency around data handling are key to services establishing users’ trust; indeed an echo of this was seen in a public sector context in Case Study One (see Chapter 4).
 In a commercial context, such changes in trust can impact customer satisfaction and business success.

-At a more fundamental level, there is a need to understand the *experience* people have when using the GDPR; companies’ GDPR processes have been designed to comply with litigation rather than by focusing on individual needs or desires [@abowd2000,@mccarthy2004,@wright2008] (for more details on experience-centred design refer to section 3.2).
+At a more fundamental level, there is a need to understand the *experience* people have when using the GDPR; companies’ GDPR processes have been designed to comply with litigation rather than by focusing on individual needs or desires [@abowd2000;@mccarthy2004;@wright2008] (for more details on experience-centred design refer to section 3.2).
 It is highly likely that some of these will have been overlooked.
 Such experiential understanding could inform the design of improvements to companies’ GDPR mechanisms, as well as identifying specific needs that might be best met through improvements to policy, including to the GDPR itself.

 ### Human-Data Interaction: Towards a Human-centric Personal Data Ecosystem

-Given the fact that data-centric services now span all aspects of our lives, and the amount of personal data about individuals has grown, the importance of thinking about the way people interact with data as a 'whole life' problem.
+Given the fact that data-centric services now span all aspects of our lives, and the amount of personal data about individuals has grown, it has become critical to think about the way people interact with data as a 'whole life' problem.
+This is one of the reasons this study focuses on the layman rather than a particular demographic, and 'everyday services' rather than a particular domain.
 Data has transcended the machine and now encodes facts about our lives, it exists across devices and across providers [@weiser1991;@mydex2010;@abowd2012].
 This means that personal information management has become a sociotechnical problem (see section 2.3.3), that can no longer be solved as a filing-and-retrieval problem as per traditional PIM approaches (see 2.2.2), but only when considered as multi-party negotiation over representation, ownership, access and consent.
 It is important to evaluate the GDPR in this context.
 Up to now, individuals have not had the means to participate in or initiate such negotiations.
 On paper, it would seem that GDPR rights do convey this capability, but we do not know whether in practice, service providers' responses to GDPR can actually deliver data subjects the ability to take part in negotiations around data in a fully-informed way.
 While some research on relationships around data and data as a shared resource is now emerging (see 2.2.5), the relationship with data-holding service providers has not been examined in this way.

-A roadmap for best practice in this space can be found in the emergence of a conceptual 'personal data ecosystem' (see 2.3.4).
+A roadmap for best practice in this space can be found in the emergence of the 'personal data ecosystem' concept (see 2.3.4).
 Researchers have identified that a human-centric approach to personal data is needed, placing individuals at the centre, as controllers and overseers of their own personal data [@mydex2010;@symons2017].
 This is an emergent space of much activity and research [@bbcrd2017;@mit2015;@mydata2017declaration;@mydata2018;@symons2017;@hdilab2020;@hdiplus2018] and provides a strong framing for us to evaluate the human experience of--and interaction with--the GDPR; given the users' diminished agency and control over their data [@crabtree2016;@woolgar2014], do the GDPR’s access rights, as implemented by service providers, provide the effective access [@gurstein2011] people need?
 Does the GDPR help people to achieve legibility, agency and negotiability, the three tenets of Human-Data Interaction (see section 2.3.2 and [@mortier2014]).

 This case study aims to explore the research gap identified in 5.1.2 above, from this perspective of greater human-centric need in a sociotechnical multi-party data use context.
 It will do so by scrutinizing the experience of using one’s GDPR rights to discover how well the process meets users’ needs and expectations; in the process the object is to uncover problems and identify possible solutions that could address them.